notable/notable/README.md

 +-----------------------------+---------------------------------+----------------------------------------------+--------------------------------------+---------------------------------------+--------------------------------------------------+----------------------------------------+-----------------------------------------+
 ```

-Part of this comparison is personal opinion: you may disagree on the UI front, things I consider bloat can be consider features by somebody else etc. but hopefully this comparison did a good job at illustrating the main differences.
+Part of this comparison is personal opinion: you may disagree on the UI front, things I consider bloat may be considered features by somebody else etc. but hopefully this comparison did a good job at illustrating the main differences.

 ## Demo